Education

 Recent budget investments

-Budget 2021 announced $109.3 million for 2022 to 2023 for the Youth Employment and Skills Strategy to better meet the needs of vulnerable youth facing multiple barriers to employment, from which $28.8 million was allocated to Indigenous Services Canada to implement through the First Nations and Inuit Youth Employment Strategy.
+$100.2 million over 3 years, starting in 2022 to 2023, was also provided to continue supporting work placements for First Nations youth through the Income Assistance-First Nations Youth Employment Strategy pilot.
+Budget 2021 announced $109.3 million for 2022 to 2023 for the Youth Employment and Skills Strategy to better meet the needs of vulnerable youth facing multiple barriers to employment, from which $28.8 million was allocated to ISC to implement through the First Nations and Inuit Youth Employment Strategy.

 Recent progress

 In 2016 and 2017, Employment and Social Development Canada engaged with key Indigenous partners and organizations across the country to review and renew the Aboriginal Skills and Employment Training Strategy.
-Following this engagement, Employment and Social Development Canada and Indigenous partners co-developed the implementation of the Indigenous Skills and Employment Training program.
+Following this engagement, Employment and Social Development Canada and Indigenous partners co-developed the implementation of the Indigenous Skills and Employment Training (ISET) program.

-The program built upon the success of the previous Aboriginal Skills and Employment Training Strategy, introducing several engagement identified enhancements.
+Launched in 2019, the ISET program built upon the success of the previous Aboriginal Skills and Employment Training Strategy, introducing several engagement identified enhancements.
 These include:

 • the distinctions-based framework